yuxunhe/CNTK/Documentation/current_iteration.md

 [MomentumSGD](https://cntk.ai/pythondocs/cntk.learners.html#cntk.learners.momentum_sgd),
 [Nesterov](https://cntk.ai/pythondocs/cntk.learners.html#cntk.learners.nesterov),  where such hyper-parameters are required.

-- minibatch_size: a minibatch_size can be specified to guarantee that the mean gradient of every $N$ (minibatch_size=$N$) samples contribute to the model updates with the same learning rate even if the actual minibatch size of the data is different from $N$.
-This is useful when  the data minibatch size varies, especially in scenarios of training with variable length sequences, and/or uneven data partition in distributed training.
+- minibatch_size: a minibatch_size can be specified to guarantee that the mean gradient of every N (minibatch_size=N) samples contribute to the model updates with the same learning rate even if the actual minibatch size of the data is different from N. This is useful when  the data minibatch size varies, especially in scenarios of training with variable length sequences, and/or uneven data partition in distributed training.
     * If we set `minibatch_size=cntk.learners.IGNORE`, then we recover the behavior in the literature: The mean gradient of the whole minibatch contributes to the model update with the same learning rate.
 The behavior of ignoring the data minibatch data size is the same as specifying a minibatch size for the learner when the data minibatch size equals to the specified minibatch size.

 With the new API,